 Some of the fishers we spoke to were worried about certain specifics and how they would affect their livelihood, and were pleased for the opportunity to discuss their ideas and concerns.
 The informal setting of these discussions promoted openness, as well as trust in the process, and by the end of our conversations every fisher we talked to told us that they were happy to support the Tara Bandu, and that they thought it would address their problems with declining catches.

 So that takes us to December 7 2018, when the Tara Bandu was formalised.
-Stay tuned for the next blog to hear all about it!
+You can read more about this in part 2, written by my friend and colleague Ollie:

 You can sign up for Beyond Conservation blog updates on the top right of this page